ocular-d/writing-extension-pack/README.md

 ## Settings

-> To make the most out of each linter, we recommend to read their documentation.
+> To make the most out of each linter, it's recommend to read their documentation.

 - [alex](https://github.com/get-alex/alex#configuration "Link to alex docs")
 - [markdown-link-check](https://github.com/tcort/markdown-link-check#config-file-format "Link to markdown-link-check docs")